yodrew/darkroomretreat/manuscript/hygiene.md

 # 1 - hygiene {#hygiene}

 Hygiene is a complete system of health and healing based on the self-preserving nature of life and an appreciation for its normal conditions.
-More than mere cleanliness, hygiene is a 200 year-old, globally established health care system.
+More than mere cleanliness, hygiene is a 185 year-old, globally embedded health care system.
 We hardly discuss it because it's just how things are done.
-Almost unknown in its fullness, its depth and details strike newcomers as oddly familiar.
+Almost unknown in its fullness, its details strike newcomers as oddly familiar.

 Hygiene provides a comprehensive context for the restful use of darkness in support of the self-healing psyche.
 Hygiene enables us to understand what darkness is and how to relate to it for the purpose of health.